CSpanias/cspanias.github.io/_posts/2024-01-01-HTB - Escape.md

   ```
   > We must pass a random username for the above command to work.

-4. Since we have `READ` permissions on the `Public` share we can connect to it and see what it's inside:
+4. Since we have `READ` permissions on the `Public` share we can connect to it and see what's inside:

   ```shell
   # connecting the to Public share